 27. The Accused Product performs a method of establishing a peer-to-peer communication between an originating unit and a receiving unit over a network channel that identifies communicating units by network address.
-For example, as explained in its Owner's Guide, the Accused Product includes Bluetooth, which allows the Accused Product to wirelessly connect to a compatible device.4 Additionally, the Accused Product includes NFC functionality,5 which allows the Accused Product to initiate a Bluetooth connection by tapping a compatible device, such as a Bluetooth and NFC enabled smartphone (i.e., Audio Source Device (ASD)), to the Accused Product's NFC location.
-When an operator places the ASD near the NFC tag of the Accused Product, the devices automatically pair via Bluetooth.
-As such, when used by Defendant or its customers, the Accused Product performs a method of establishing peer-to-peer communication between devices over a Bluetooth network channel that identifies communicating units by network address.
+For example, as explained in its ZIP App User Guide, the Accused Product includes Bluetooth, which allows the Accused Product to wirelessly connect to a compatible device, and also includes NFC functionality, which allows the Accused Product to initiate a Bluetooth connection by tapping a compatible device.3 Furthermore, Polaroid's Print application (i.e., a Print Source Device (PSD)) allows a mobile device to print pictures with the Accused Product wirelessly.
+When an operator taps the NFC tags of the PSD and the Accused Product, the devices automatically pair via Bluetooth.
+In this automatic pairing process, a method is performed of establishing peer-to-peer communication between the devices over a Bluetooth network channel that identifies communicating units by network address as recited in claim 1 of the '710 patent.